Creating an Effective Reward System for Children: Strategies and Tips

 Benefits of a Reward System for Kids

-2. Build Habits: Regular boosts help children develop good habits.
+2. Build Good Habits: Regular rewards help children develop good habits.

 3. Enhances Motivation: Rewards motivate kids to achieve their goals.